energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 <img src="list-view.png" width="90%" />

-For more information about Github Projects, take a look at the Projects Guide.
 GitHub also offers a (slightly longer) overview [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects)

 Issues can consist of several different attributes, including at least a title, issue number, creation date, and author.